Leasehold in Thailand

 - A lease agreement can only be registered over titled property (land with a proper title deed)

-- A registered leasehold cannot exceed a term of 30 years, the term may be renewed after that, but renewal options are as mere personal contract promises not binding upon third parties such as successors;
+- A registered leasehold cannot exceed a term of 30 years, the term may be renewed after that, but renewal options are as mere personal contract promises not binding upon third parties such as successors of the owner;

-- A lease agreement in essence creates for the lessee a personal right of use and possession and he can only sub-lease or sell (assign) his leasehold interest to another person if this is agreed in the lease agreement;
+- A lease agreement in essence creates for the lessee a personal right of use and possession of the property and he can only sub-lease or sell (assign) his leasehold interest to another person if this is agreed in the lease agreement;

 - A lease registration fee (for registered leases exceeding 3 years) shall be collected at the rate of 1% of the total rental throughout the lease term and stamp duty shall be collected at the rate of 0.1%, also over the total rental throughout the lease term;